invertase/java-docs-samples/memorystore/valkey/leaderboard/GUIDE.md

 3. **Spring Boot Applications** Exposes RESTful APIs for adding scores, retrieving rankings, and filtering leaderboards.
 4. **Deploys on Google Cloud Platform (GCP)** using services like Cloud Run, Cloud SQL, and Memorystore.

-By following this guide, you’ll implement a scalable leaderboard system with low latency and quick performance.
+By following this guide, you’ll implement a high-performing, scalable leaderboard system.

 ## Architecture Overview